Web Content Viewer

 Since 2018, all our potential suppliers that submit business proposals to our different bidding processes must be evaluated through the B Impact Assessment.

-During 2018, a total of 42 potential suppliers were evaluated on the different bidding process for products and services.
+During 2019, a total of 134 potential suppliers have been evaluated on the different bidding process for products and services.
 This includes 39 companies that have participated in our Request For Proposal (RFP) processes. ).